-£2000 per dwelling £10 per sqm commercial
+£1750-£2250sqm per dwelling £11 per sqm commercial

 4.28 CIL has been in operation in the District since 2011.
-Evidence of planning obligation contributions in this post CIL period demonstrates that an average of £1249 per dwelling.
-An ongoing allowance of £2000 per dwelling has been made to reflect ongoing potential future contributions for residential development.
-There is limited evidence of commercial sec 106 contribution over this period so a general allowance, adopted in a number of CIL studies of £10sqm has been made for commercial development.
+Evidence of planning obligation contributions in this post CIL period demonstrates that an average of £1249 per dwelling has been collected in this period.
+In order to allow for potential additional infrastructure contributions to be collected a 40% increase has been applied as a base allowance at £1750sqm per dwelling.
+The Council is also considering requiring contributions for tree planting (£400 per dwelling) and biodiversity (£100 per dwelling).
+An additional set of tests has therefore been undertaken to reflect this increased contribution at £2250sqm per dwelling.
+There is limited evidence of commercial sec 106 contribution over this period so a general allowance, adopted in a number of CIL studies of £10sqm has been made for commercial development plus £1sqm for tree planting.